 26.10.2.6.1 Input Routines Option

-The Input Routines option [XUROUTINE IN] loads routines from an external device.
+The Input Routines [XUROUTINE IN] option loads routines from an external device.
 This option is locked with the XUPROG security key.

 The corresponding direct mode utility can be used in programmer mode as follows: